eth-library/biodex--prediction-api/README.md

 ## Want to use this project?

-### Development

-Uses the default Django development server.

-1. Rename *.env.dev-sample* to *.env.dev*.
-1. Update the environment variables in the *docker-compose.yml* and *.env.dev* files.
-1. Build the images and run the containers:

-    ```sh
-    $ docker-compose up -d --build
-    ```

-    Test it out at [http://localhost:8000](http://localhost:8000).
-The "app" folder is mounted into the container and your code changes apply automatically.

-### Production

-Uses gunicorn + nginx.

-1. Rename *.env.prod-sample* to *.env.prod* and *.env.prod.db-sample* to *.env.prod.db*.
-Update the environment variables.
-1. Build the images and run the containers:

-    ```sh
-    $ docker-compose -f docker-compose.prod.yml up -d --build
-    ```

-    Test it out at [http://localhost:1337](http://localhost:1337).
-No mounted folders.
-To apply changes, the image must be re-built.

 # Prediction Model

-#make sure that the that you want to containerize is saved in the models folder in the tf.saved_model format and with a numerical folder name

 ## Embed model in a Docker Image
 __(reference https://www.tensorflow.org/tfx/serving/docker)__

+make sure that the model that you want to containerize is saved in the models folder in the model_serving directory.
+The model should be in the tf.saved_model format, with a numerical folder name (e.g. a datetimestamp 202004281030)

 Go to model_serving folder and run:

     bash make_docker_image.sh